What is Form 26AS, almost everybody heard about the term during filling of income tax return, the due date for filing your return is nearby.

 Income tax department kept the margin of error for TDS defaults, this section does not include any claim raised by assessing officer.

-It is always recommended to all the taxpayer to verify Form 26AS before filling Income tax return, it will provide you with the correct information and get rid of any kind of income tax notice.
+It is always recommended to all the taxpayer to verify Form 26AS before filing Income tax return, it will provide you with the correct information and get rid of any kind of income tax notice.

-How to access Form 26AS
+How to access Form 26AS + How to download form 26as from traces

 For those how are aware of online filling of Income-tax, it is very easy to understand and download your 26AS through the website:- https://www.incometaxindiaefiling.gov.in

 Then click to Form 26AS (Tax credit) – left-side of the screen.
-Log in with your user ID and password along with the date of birth which you use for filing income tax return.
+Log in with your user ID and password along with the date of birth which you use for filing Income tax return.

-After Login You have to click “View Form 26 AS” under head my account, after clicking you have to click proceed, which will bring you to popup page of TDS.
+After Login You have to click “View Form 26 AS” under head my account, after clicking you have to click proceed, which will bring you to the popup page of TDS.

 After getting inside, the screen seems familiar, you can see your name and address, now all you have to do is a select financial year and you want to view your Form 26AS in which format.

-You will get access to download/view button after processing all the steps. that will bring you your form 26as on your screen.
+You will get access to the download/view button after processing all the steps. that will bring you your form 26as on your screen.